 0%

-of our board are women
+of our board members are women

 Recruiting women Community Health Workers